kanaad-c-79/Tree-Ensembles-on-Cancer-Patient-Data/README.md

 Out of the three methods we looked at, Random Forest was the best model, as this was the one that performed the best/had the best prediction accuracy on the validation set.

 # Selecting the most Important Features
+Feature selection helps us identify the most important features of our dataset that contribute to a decision tree/tree ensemble, thus helping us remove any irrelevant predictors.
+The two methods we'll be looking at are: 1) Impurity metric approaches, and 2) Permutation Importances.

+## Impurity metric approach